-Our Environmental Law Practice successfully guides clients through the maze of environmental laws and the often frustrating agency process.
+Our Environmental Practice Group guides clients through the maze of environmental laws and the often frustrating process of responding to and negotiating with state and federal regulatory agencies.

 We regularly handle all manner of environmental regulatory counseling, transactional negotiations, permitting, and litigation in the traditional areas of water, waste, toxic substances, Superfund, and air.
 In addition, we handle matters that involve the redevelopment of contaminated properties, mining, traditional and renewable energy development, including hydraulic fracturing, reporting under both environmental and securities laws, development and implementation of environmental management systems and auditing programs.
 Our clients include municipalities, municipal authorities, commercial entities, educational institutions, and a range of businesses, from Fortune 100 companies to small, family-owned businesses.
 Being part of a premier litigation firm, we combine our regulatory expertise with an unparalleled and deep litigation bench in order to successfully represent clients in all aspects of environmental litigation both before agency tribunals and in federal and state court.Meet Our Environmental Law Team